 Method

 To examine the model and the postulated hypotheses shown in Figure 1, the data were collected from an online survey.
-A closed-ended structured questionnaire was used to collect field data, consisting of three main sections, including demographic data, control variable (social distance)and seven latent constructs- social desirability (SD), environmental involvement (EI), advertising involvement (AI), AEC, EEC, FPE, and green supportive behavior (GSB).
+A closed-ended structured questionnaire was used to collect field data, consisting of three main sections, including demographic data, and seven latent constructs- social desirability (SD), environmental involvement (EI), advertising involvement (AI), AEC, EEC, FPE, and green supportive behavior (GSB).
 After the data were collected, Partial Least Squares (PLS) structural equation modeling was used to test the proposed hypotheses.

 Measures